 I have been there too!

 What’s the difference between Presta valves and Schrader valves?
-Presta valves are narrower and typically used on road bikes, because they fit the narrow wheels.
+Presta valves are narrower and typically used on road bikes.
 Schrader valves are wider, and designed with a spring loaded check valve that controls airflow.
 Presta valves can hold more pressure than Schrader valves, and are considered to be the superior valve for bicycles.

 The Schrader Valve